-I am a Lecturer (Assistant Professor) in the Departments of Computer Science and Security and Crime Science at University College London (UCL).
-I am affiliated with the Information Security Group and the International Secure Systems Lab.
+I am a Senior Lecturer (Associate Professor) in the Departments of Computer Science and Security and Crime Science at University College London (UCL).
+I am affiliated with the Information Security Group, the International Secure Systems Lab, and the iDrama Lab.

 I received a PhD in Computer Science from University of California, Santa Barbara in 2014.
 During my PhD I worked in the Computer Security Lab, advised by Professors Christopher Kruegel and Giovanni Vigna.

-I was awarded the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, a Symantec Research Labs Graduate Fellowship in 2012, and a Google Research Award in 2015.
+I was awarded a UCL BEAMS Future Leaders in Engineering and Physical Sciences Award in 2016, a Google Research Award in 2015, the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, and a Symantec Research Labs Graduate Fellowship in 2012.

-If you are already a UCL student, here are some examples of past successful final projects that I supervised.
+If you are already a UCL student, here are some examples of research papers resulting from successful final projects that I supervised.
 If you are interested in working with me, please write me an email.

 Shuang Hao, Kevin Borgolte, Nick Nikiforakis, Gianluca Stringhini, Manuel Egele, Michael Eubanks, Brian Krebs, and Giovanni Vigna.
 ACM CCS, 2015.EvilCohort: Detecting Communities of Malicious Accounts on Online Services

-This year I am launching a new course on cybercrime, which will be one of the few courses of its kind in the world.
-We will look at cybercriminal operations from an interdisciplinary angle, but focusing on the engineering elements that make them successful.
+I teach a course on cybercrime, which is one of the few courses of its kind in the world.
+In the course we look at cybercriminal operations from an interdisciplinary angle, but focusing on the engineering elements that make them successful.
 The goal is to get a better understanding of cybercrime and develop better countermeasures to fight it.

 I also organize the UCL Computer Science Hacking Seminar, in which UCL students can play with security challenges and gain a better understanding of computer vulnerabilities and how to prevent them.